 The Federal Reserve Archival System for Economic Research (FRASER®) started in 2004 as a data preservation and accessibility project of the Federal Reserve Bank of St. Louis.
 FRASER’s mission is to safeguard and provide easy access to the nation’s economic history—particularly the history of the Federal Reserve System—through digitization of documents related to the U.S. financial system.

 FRASER preserves and provides access to economic and banking data and policy documents.
 To this end, various types of documents have been digitized, including the following:

-ALFRED® allows you to retrieve vintage versions of economic data that were available on specific dates in history.
-Vintage or real time economic data allows academics to reproduce others' research, build more accurate forecasting models, and analyze economic policy decisions using the data available at the time. ( from the ALFRED webpage)
+allows you to retrieve vintage versions of economic data that were available on specific dates in history.
+Vintage or real time economic data allows academics to reproduce others' research, build more accurate forecasting models, and analyze economic policy decisions using the data available at the time

 The Federal Reserve System sets the nation's monetary policy, supervises and regulates banking institutions, maintains the stability of the financial system, and provides financial services to depository institutions, the U.S. government, and foreign official institutions.

 Federal Reserve Bank of St Louis, through their renowned, Research Division provides free U.S. and international economic data, graphs and other data-related tools, plus quality research from St. Louis Fed economists.
 Economist Homer Jones, research director and later senior vice president at the St. Louis Fed, played a major role in developing the Bank as a leader in monetary research and statistics.